 However, that is the least of their worries as Fogg, Passepartout, and Abigail experience revolution, starvation, false arrest, surreptitious drugging, life-threatening attacks, and stranding on a desert island, among other perils.
 Clearly, fate—or somebody—does not want Fogg to win his bet!

 Among the interesting, helpful, and menacing individuals they meet are the notorious English libertine Jane Digby (Lindsay Duncan, Sherlock) and her latest husband, Sheik Medjuel el Mezrab (Faical Elkihel, The Spy); dogged U.S. Marshal Bass Reeves (Gary Beadle, Grantchester), who is enforcing the law in the Old West; and ubiquitous private detective Thomas Kneedling (Anthony Flanagan, Gentleman Jack), who is definitely operating outside the law.

 Furthermore, since even the most remote excursion invariably reconnects by chance with a long- lost acquaintance, Fogg runs into an old friend who wastes no time giving him a piece of her mind (Dolly Wells, Pride and Prejudice and Zombies).
 A good thing too, since time is of the essence on this trip!

 They say it can’t be done – but we’ll see.
-Airtimes and episode descriptions are below; recently aired episodes can be watched online for free for a limited time, here.
+Airtimes and episode descriptions are below.

 2022 Episode Premiere Dates and Descriptions